openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

 > * [For macOS*](../install_guides/installing-openvino-macos.md)
 > * To build an open source version, use the [Inference Engine Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

-## Step 1.
-Create a CMake Project for Your Application
+## Create a CMake Project for Your Application

 1. **Create a structure** for the project:
    ``` sh